Medical staff not wearing masks

 Our region’s hospitals have many workforce gaps and we sit in one of the worst regions in the UK for a shortfall in the number of doctors per patient, with 2,500 people per GP.
 It’s widely known the UK’s health service is under strain.
 Demand is increasing, the level of care is ever more complex, our population is ageing, and our workforce is under greater pressure than ever before.
 Nowhere is this more keenly felt than in Portsmouth.

-A medical school in the city is a long-held vision for us at the University of Portsmouth.
+A medical degree in the city is a long-held vision for us at the University of Portsmouth.
 Our region is one of the country’s worst-served for GP numbers and the people living in our city and region suffer an indefensible inequality in accessing health care.
 We look forward to playing a big role in changing that.

 Prof Graham Galbraith, Vice-Chancellor